 Often people without system administration privileges want to install software for their private use.
 In that case you need to pass more options to the configure script.
-For XEmacs users, this is fairly easy, because the XEmacs package system has been designed to make this sort of thing practical: but GNU Emacs users (and XEmacs users for whom the package system is for some reason misbehaving) may need to do a little more work.

 The main expedient is using the --prefix option to the configure script, and let it point to the personal home directory.
 In that way, resulting binaries will be installed under the bin subdirectory of your home directory, manual pages under man and so on.
 It is reasonably easy to maintain a bunch of personal software, since the prefix argument is supported by most configure scripts.